aeturrell/coding-for-economists/code-preliminaries.md

 Hit save.
 If you now select/highlight this text and right-click you should seem some options, including 'Run Selection/Line in Terminal' and `Run Selection/Line in Interactive Window'.
 Because VS Code is a richly featured IDE, there are lots of options for how to run the file.
 Let's try both of the main ways: the terminal and the interactive window.

 To run the code in the **terminal**, right-click and select 'Run Python file in terminal'.
-This will bring up a new panel (called a terminal) *within* Visual Studio Code that runs your entire script from top to bottom--and you should see 'Hello World!' pop up!
+This will bring up a new panel (called a terminal) *within* Visual Studio Code that runs your entire script from top to bottom-and you should see 'Hello World!' pop up!

 The other way of working, with the interactive window, will be much more familiar to anyone who has used Stata or Matlab and is much more suited to the way economists tend to work because it doesn't require you to write the whole script, start to finish, ahead of time.
 Instead, you can jam, changing code as you go, (re-)running it line by line.
 To run the code in an interactive window, **right-click and select 'Run Selection/Line in Interactive Window'**.
-This should cause a new 'interactive' panel to appear within Visual Studio Code, and the selected line only to execute within it.
+This should cause a new 'interactive' panel to appear within Visual Studio Code, and only the selected line will execute within it.

 At this point, you may see a message about Visual Studio Code's default behaviour when you press shift+return; for this book, it's good to have shift+return default to running a line in the interactive window.